Corporation Division Website Privacy and Information Disclosure Notice

-If you send us an electronic mail message with a question or comment that contains personal information, or fill out a form that sends us this information electronically, we will only use the information needed to respond to your request.
-We may redirect your message to another government agency that is in a better position to answer your question.
+If you send us an electronic mail message with a question or comment that contains personal information, or fill out a form that sends us this information electronically, we may use the information for other purposes.

 The Corporation Division does not open unsolicited emails that have attachments, due to the wide varieties of viruses.

 The information collected is subject to the access and confidentiality provisions of the Oregon law including ORS Chapter 192

 To reduce the the likelihood of damage from computer viruses, the Corporation Division uses virus protection software on its computer systems and regularly updates the software.
 Although unlikely, it is possible that data you request for download from our website may contract a virus and become corrupted before it reaches your computer.
 The Corporation Division is not responsible for files that may become corrupted as the data travels through the Internet.

 Each electronic form that collects personal information on this site may be used for other purposes.